 Creating a Tracing App

-This guide walks you through the complete Tracing App creation process in Sematext Cloud, from initial setup through SDK configuration and agent installation.
+This guide walks you through the complete Tracing App creation process in Sematext Cloud, from initial setup through agent installation and application instrumentation.

 What is a Tracing App?
 In Sematext, an App is a container for your data.
 A Tracing App specifically collects and stores distributed traces from your applications, providing a dedicated space to analyze performance, errors, and dependencies.
 Each App is isolated and can have its own access controls, retention settings, and alert configurations.